My Side of Your Window

 My Side of Your Window is the third album released in the UK by British folk musician Ralph McTell, and the first produced by the artist himself.
 He had left college and had moved into his first house in Putney.
 "Girl on a Bicycle" was covered by Herman van Veen and was a hit in the Netherlands and West Germany.
+The song "Michael in the Garden" is one of the earliest to reference autism.

 Track listing

 All titles by Ralph McTell except where stated.